 - Pain relievers and anti-inflammatory medications

 After the pain and swelling subside, a rehabilitation program can be started to restore shoulder strength and range of motion.
 This type of lower grade injury typically heals and allow for a return to activity within a few months.

-To help ensure proper healing and full return to activity, an AC joint separation should receive prompt medical attention.
+To help ensure proper healing and a full return to activity, an AC joint separation should receive prompt medical attention.
 If you’ve injured your shoulder, contact Dr. Vizzi’s office in Lafayette, LA, to request a consultation today.